A geometric and deep learning reproducible pipeline for monitoring floating anthropogenic debris in urban rivers using in situ cameras: Methodology

 \subsubsection{Experimental design for YOLO-based object detection}

 Training was performed using transfer learning \citep{donal2023automated}.
 This method involves using artificial neural network models pre-trained on other datasets.
 The architecture, weights, and biases of the models are then used to train the new model \citep{schwindt2024transfer}.
 Three variants of the YOLO algorithms were tested: YOLOv5, YOLOv8 and YOLOv11.
 These algorithms, dedicated to object detection, are models pre-trained on the COCO dataset \citep{lin2014microsoft} proposed by Microsoft, which contains 80 object classes.
-To determine the best-performing model for multiclass object detection in watercourses, 10 scenarios were tested:
+To compare the behaviour of several YOLO architectures under the experimental conditions of this study, ten training scenarios were tested.
+The objective of this comparison is to identify relevant performance-efficiency trade-offs within the experimental framework under investigation, rather than to establish a universal ranking of object detection models for riverine debris monitoring.